-- Tutorial sessions where we will explain how to solve exam problems and you can ask questions. - · Lab sessions, where you can ask questions about the labs. - Online forum, where you can ask questions at any time and get answers from your peers or course instructors. - In person Prof. office hours: - · Wed: 9am-9.30am & 3pm-3.30pm - · Location: MC-758
+- Tutorial sessions, where we will explain how to solve exam problems and you can ask questions. - Lab sessions, where you can ask questions about the labs. - Online discussion forum, where you can ask questions at any time and get answers from your peers or course instructors. - Office hours: location and time posted on course webpage.